Dr. Star Brown

 Biography

-Star (she/her/hers) has more than 25 years of experience in the community college system as an instructor, administrator, student advisor, and faculty mentor.
-Additionally, during her tenure with the community college system, she directed multiple institutional regional accreditation efforts including the decennial review process and substantive change submissions.
-As a four-time alumna of AppState, including graduation from Appalachian’s doctoral program, she considers moving into this role as a true homecoming and full circle moment.
-Since graduation, Star obtained graduate affiliate faculty status and has served on dissertation committees, as both member and chair.
-Star’s work with the doctoral program will focus on supporting students in the dissertation phase of the program including guidance for academic writing, dissertation development, and sustaining progress through the completion of the dissertation journey.
+Dr. Star Brown has more than 25 years of experience in the community college system as an instructor, administrator, student advisor, and faculty mentor.
+She is a four-time alumna of Appalachian State University, including graduation from the doctoral program in educational leadership.
+Dr. Brown holds graduate affiliate faculty status and currently serves on dissertation committees and teaches courses on educational research.
+Her varied research interests include critical theories, first-generation college students, the community college context, and regional institutional accreditation.
+Dr. Brown currently serves as the doctoral program’s inaugural Dissertation Coach.
+Her work with the doctoral program focuses on supporting students in the dissertation phase of the program including guidance for academic writing, dissertation development, and sustaining progress through the completion of the dissertation journey.

 Department: Doctoral Program in Educational Leadership